Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

 Neural spike detection in a noisy environment, as proposed by the simulations shown in Fig.~\ref{fig3}(f), has been tested experimentally by applying independent time series of identical white noise characteristics, a negative voltage offset and occasional neural spikes, i.e., Gaussian voltage pulses to the detector circuit.
 Example time traces of such input streams are illustrated in Fig.~\ref{fig4}(d), where every second sequence contains a Gaussian spike, as labeled by the arrows.
 The measured resistance response of the memristor, shown in Fig.~\ref{fig4}(e) verifies that the neural spikes always trigger the transition into an enduring LRS whereas random noise only results in quickly fading, smaller resistance changes.
 This contrast is better exemplified in Fig.~\ref{fig4}(f), where a selected single time trace contains both a higher-amplitude, short noise spike and a comparable amplitude, but longer lasting neural spike.
 The former induces a smaller magnitude, quickly fading resistance drop while the latter facilitates the transition to an enduring LRS.

-For a statistical analysis 50-50 noisy time series including/lacking a neural spike were experimentally evaluated by the detector circuit at nominally identical conditions, assuming an optimized $V_{\rm offset}$.
+For a statistical analysis 50-50 noisy time-series including/lacking a neural spike were experimentally evaluated by the detector circuit at nominally identical conditions, assuming an optimized $V_{\rm offset}$.
 As successful detection events only those time series are considered which (i) contain a neural spike and only this spike is detected at its true position or (ii) there is no neural spike in the stream and none is detected, accordingly.
-The detection accuracy, defined as the ratio of the successfully classified streams was found to be 99\% at 0.4~V pulse amplitude and 0.2~V rms noise.
+The detection accuracy, defined as the ratio of the successfully classified streams was found to be 99\% at 0.4~V pulse amplitude and 0.2~V rms noise {(see Supplementary Discussion section S4 for similar analysis at different signal-to-noise ratios)}.
 According to the rms to peak-to-peak (pp) conversion of white noise, this rms value yields $<$1.6V peak-to-peak fluctuations in 98\% of the time.
 In comparison, an alternative approach based solely on the threshold switching property of metal-oxide memristors yielded in $\approx$60\% detection accuracy at $\approx$1.7~V spike amplitude and 0.21~V rms / 1.1~V pp noise levels \cite{Gupta2016,Gupta2017,Gupta2019}.

 \subparagraph{Neural transceiver operation.}